 If you disagree with the Appeals Council’s decision, or if the Appeals Council decides not to review your claim for Social Security disability benefits, you can file a civil lawsuit in a federal district court.
-This is the beginning of last level of the appeals process: suing the Social Security Administration in Federal Court.
+This is the beginning of the last level of the appeals process: suing the Social Security Administration in Federal Court.

 The civil action is filed in the district court of the United States for the judicial district in which you reside or where you have your principal place of business.